Burginvest Research · Crude Oil Analysis · February 2024

 In the forward curve, the near-term backwardation that had intensified against the backdrop of Middle East tensions eased somewhat under the weight of bearish factors (PCE inflation, rate-cut retreat).
 However, the long-dated curve maintained a neutral state, with no major change to the overall curve structure.

 This 'near-term easing, long-term neutral' state shows the market is separately pricing short-term geopolitical noise and medium-to-long-term fundamentals.
-As long as geopolitical risk is perceived as 'temporary,' the long-dated curve does not move.
+As long as geopolitical risk is perceived as 'temporary,' the long-dated curve is unlikely to be significantly affected.

 Assessment

 The easing of the prompt spread suggests that 'Geopolitical Risk Fatigue' is partially progressing.
 As Gaza airstrikes continue intermittently, market participant sensitivity is declining.
-Paradoxically, the more this desensitization advances, the greater the amplified price reaction risk when an unexpected large-scale escalation occurs.
+Paradoxically, the more this desensitization advances, the greater the risk may become of an amplified price reaction if an unexpected large-scale escalation occurs.

 4. Conclusion — The Internal Structure of 'Precise Equilibrium'

 February 2024's WTI crude market may appear to be a simple 'wait-and-see' market on the surface, but internally it is an equilibrium supported by a precise consensus structure as revealed by CFTC data.
 The two defensive lines of the $72.5 buy layer and the $78.5 sell layer are maintaining the range.
-When this structure breaks down — when either consensus stops functioning — the next major trend will be born.
+When this structure breaks down — when either consensus stops functioning — a turning point tends to emerge.

 I